Brettvh/GettingCleaningDataCourseProject/README.md

 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 - 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-Columns are renamed to be decriptive and consistent, with measurement data names pulled from the features data and special symbolds removed/replaced to make columns easier to work in the R environment,  Parentesis are removed and dashes are changed to underscores.
+Columns are renamed to be decriptive and consistent, with measurement data names pulled from the features data and special symbolds removed/replaced to make columns easier to work in the R environment.
+Parenthesis are removed and dashes are changed to underscores.

-Subject data is renamed to Subject_Id and Activity data adds the descriptive activity text to Activity_Desc and uses Activity_Id to name the raw activity data.
+Subject data is renamed to Subject_Id and Activity data adds the descriptive activity text to the Activity_Desc column and uses Activity_Id to name the raw activity data.

 A column named Record_Source_Cd is added to the larger data set to identify if the record was sourced from the Test data or the Training data.
 This column is not included in the final tidy data set.